LingDong-/dither-lang/SYNTAX.md

 Imports can be made with the `include` keyword:

 ```
-include "path/to/my/script.txt"
+include "path/to/my/script.dh"
 include "path/to/my/c_library.so"
-include "path/to/my/package.lib"
+include "path/to/my/package"
 ```

 If the path ends with `.so`, a dynamic library (binary) is imported.
-If the path ends with `.lib`, the compiler will determine which file to use inside the `.lib` folder.
+If the path is a folder, the compiler will determine which file to use inside the folder.
 Otherwise, a text file is imported.

 ## Lists